-In the event of a shortlisting exercise being employed, the selection board will examine the information provided in each application form and assess it against the requirements for the Superintendent role set out in this booklet.
-The purpose of shortlisting is to identify those candidates most likely to attain the standard required at the interview stage of the competition.
-In deciding whether to shortlist candidates, the selection board will examine only the information provided in the following sections of the application form:
+In the event of a shortlisting exercise being employed the selection board will examine the information provided in each application form and assess it against the requirements for the Chief Superintendent role set out in this booklet.
+For the purpose of shortlisting, the selection board will specifically examine information provided in the following sections of the application form:

-- Breadth of experience and appreciation of the policing role; and - Managing Operations and Delivering Results.
+- Breadth and Depth of Policing Experience section; and - Management and Delivery of Results.

-These areas will be assessed against the requirements and competencies for the Superintendent role, as set out in this Candidate Information Booklet, and such other criteria as the selection board may decide.
+These areas will be assessed against the requirements for the Chief Superintendent role as set out in this Candidate Information Booklet, and such other criteria as the selection board may decide.